prajasunil17/ASSIGNMENT-2/README.md

 **Task 2: Sum of Integers from 1 to 50 Using a Loop**

+For code review view / download a file named task2.py

 1- First, We create a variable with `0` value.

 2- Use a for loop to iterate from 1 to 50